William L. Gertz: Published works

 In 2015, Gertz co-authored, A Parent’s Guide to Study Abroad, published in both English and Spanish, which offers information for parents as they navigate the study abroad experience.

-Among his other published works, Gertz has penned articles for educational publications including the IIE Networker Magazine and Youth Travel International.
+In 2024, Gertz co-authored “A Family Guide to Study Abroad”, published by IIE.

-Personal life
+In 2024, Gertz released “Broken Dreams,” a collection of poems and stories that delve into deep emotions and tough realities.

-Currently residing in Fairfield, Connecticut, Gertz lives with his wife Evelyn, a classical guitarist.
-They have two children.
+Gertz has penned articles for educational publications including the IIE Networker Magazine and Youth Travel International.